 Where will I complete the professional practice aspect of the course?

 There are a number of different placement opportunities available.
-A large percentage of our students work in schools with children via Place2Be, and other work within the NHS.
-We have a Placement Co-ordinator who posts information about the various placement opportunities available and you will have a choice with which client groups you work.
+A large percentage of our students work in schools with children via Place2Be, and others work within the NHS.
+We have a dedicated Placement Co-ordinator who posts information about the various placement opportunities available and you will have a choice with which client groups you work.

 Applicant Visit Days: Experience life at Salford